johncarl81/transfuse/documentation.md

 #### Events

-Transfuse offers a global event bus in addition to the mapping of the Android lifecycle and callthrough events.
+Transfuse offers a global event bus in addition to the mapping of the Android lifecycle and call-through events.

 Any type may be used as an event.
 Event observer methods may be defined by either annotating the method or the parameter of a method in a component or injected class with the @Observes annotation: